Info Source

 Pilotage Services

-Description : documentation on pilotage services provided in compulsory pilotage areas served by the LPA.
+Description: documentation on pilotage services provided in compulsory pilotage areas served by the Authority.

 Register of Pilots and Apprentice Pilots and certificates holders

-Description : this record describes information on licences, certificates and marine accidents and incidents of pilots and apprentice pilots bound by contract with the LPA and certificate holders.
+Description: this record describes information on licences, certificates and marine accidents and incidents of pilots and apprentice pilots bound by contract with the Authority and certificate holders.
 This record retains a register of licences, certificates and qualifications required to demonstrate that pilots, apprentice pilots and certificate holders comply with the requirements of the Pilotage Act as to their ability to carry out their duties.

-Retention and Disposal Standards : these records are retained in LPA’s office two (2) years from the date which the pilots or apprentice pilots or certificate holders cease to be employed and then are sent to the National Archives of Canada.
+Retention and Disposal Standards: these records are retained in Authority’s office two (2) years from the date which the pilots or apprentice pilots or certificate holders cease to be employed and then are sent to the National Archives of Canada.

 Pilotage Charges

-Description : information regarding the establishment of pilotage charges for the provision of compulsory pilotage services, as well as on the conduct and results of consultations on the establishment of these pilotage charges in the various districts served by the LPA.
+Description: information regarding the establishment of pilotage charges for the provision of compulsory pilotage services, as well as on the conduct and results of consultations on the establishment of these pilotage charges in the various districts served by the Authority.

 INTERNAL SERVICES